Is Seeing Really Believing? The Impact Of Deceptive Photography On Acne Product Advertising

 Even doctors at medical conferences sometimes change the size of the patient’s image within the photograph frame (although probably not intentionally).
 If the patient looks smaller in the “after” photo, it’s harder to notice blemishes.

 And, of course, countless advertisers manipulate images with the help of Adobe photoshop.
 If you are just looking at a thumbnail image you might not be able to pick out photoshopped images with the naked eye.
-Just look closely before you commit to an expensive medical procedure or before you buy an expensive acne product.
+Just look closely before you take the next big step6, such as committing to an expensive medical procedure or buying an expensive acne product.

 There is one really good rule of thumb for detecting real versus fake images.
 Vendors who don’t offer money-back satisfaction guarantees often bolster their claims with fake images.
 Vendors like Exposed Skin Care who offer one-year no-questions-asked money-back guarantees don’t have any reason to use anything but honest images in their advertising.